 Everyone’s got a story that makes them unique, that they can tap into, but if you're stuck on where to start, here's a template that I strongly encourage you to adapt based on your own story, who you're talking to, and whether it's in person or online.

 Networking today isn't what it used to be.
-It's a whole lot better and easier for anyone to do.
+It's a whole lot better.

 In today's connected world we've got more opportunities to build new local and remote relationships by:

 - Being social on social media to make connections within your network.